Onelinerhub/onelinerhub/python-pillow/how-to-get-image-from-an-array.md

-# How to get image from an array
+# How to create image from an array

 ```python
 from PIL import Image